-- From the Pushbot Settings page, select to open the Data Tables section, then select Add a Predictive Model.
+From the Workflow Settings page, select to open the Data Tables section, then select Add a Predictive Model.

-- Select the field to target for the prediction
+- For Which field would you like to target for prediction?, select the field to target for the prediction.

 The predictive model may require over an hour to initially train depending on the amount of data in the model.
 You will receive an email when it completes.

 Once you have trained a predictive model, use the Field: Make a prediction action to make predictions.
 The action targets the value of a field which can be Single Choice, Integer, Decimal, or a True/False type field.

 When first using the predictive model, we recommend a simple guided implementation that leaves decisions up to people while the model increases in accuracy.

 The accuracy of predictive models increases with more data and more predictions.
 A minimum of 300 rows is a great starting point.

 When adding the predictive model to a Workflow, start out with a guided implementation.
 This leaves decisions up to people while the model increases in accuracy:

 - Use the Field: Make a prediction action to rate the confidence of a prediction.